segmentio/evergreen/docs/README.md

 # Adding a new documentation page

-Add an entry under the corresponding header in `IA.ts` - you can think of this as the "database" for all status relating to Evergreen components and documentation.
+Add an entry under the corresponding header in `InformationArchitecture.ts` - you can think of this as the "database" for all status relating to Evergreen components and documentation.

 From there, the directory structure in `docs/documentation/` contains the `.mdx` files which mirror the route structure for the docs site.